Base Material Thickness (mm): 0.42, 0.48

 Normal – based on traditional expectations, with moderate maintenance foot traffic using designated footpaths.

-Stramit Speed Deck Ultra® Concealed Fixed Decking is manufactured from G550 colour coated steel or zinc-aluminium alloy coated steel.
+Speed Deck Ultra® Concealed Fixed Decking is manufactured from hi-tensile G550 colour coated steel, aluminium-zinc-magnesium alloy or zinc-aluminium alloy coated steel.
 In some locations galvanised and severe environment colour coated steel may be available by arrangement.

-The minimum roof slope for Stramit Speed Deck Ultra® Concealed Fixed Decking is 1 degree (1 in 60)
+The minimum roof slope for Stramit Speed Deck Ultra® Concealed Fixed Decking is 1 degree for many applications.

 Where the two standards differ, the worst case has been taken for each classification.
 Data should only be used for buildings 7m or less in height, 1000m2 or less in area and unaffected by land topography.